Alchemist-X/howcryptoworksbook/Chapter_06_Market_Structure_Trading.md

 ### Slippage: The Hidden Cost of Trading

+Your order to buy $2 million in Bitcoin shows an expected price of $50,000.
+By the time it executes, you've paid an average of $50,250—costing an extra $10,000.
+This gap between expectation and reality is slippage, and understanding its sources can save significant money over time.

-**Slippage** represents the difference between expected and actual execution prices, arising from several sources. **Spread crossing** occurs when market orders pay the bid-ask spread by definition. **Market impact** happens when large orders walk through multiple price levels in the order book.
+**Spread crossing** occurs when market orders pay the bid-ask spread by definition. **Market impact** happens when large orders walk through multiple price levels in the order book.

 **Latency effects** can cause prices to move between order submission and execution, while **volatility** during fast markets can dramatically worsen execution prices as the market moves between partial fills.